Cionneach mac Cionnich

-Coinneach Mac'Coinnich (Kenneth Mackenzie) (1762–1819) was a Scottish Gaelic language poet, sailor, and military officer during the 18th- and early 19th-century.
+Coinneach Mac'Coinnich (Kenneth Mackenzie) (1762–1819) was a Scottish Gaelic language poet, sailor, and military officer during the 18th and early 19th centuries.

 Life

 Mackenzie was born into Clan MacKenzie at Castle Leather (Caisteal Leathoir) near Inverness, to Kenneth McKenzie, a tenant farmer, and his wife Isobel Denoon.
 His parents were reasonably well off and gave him a good education.
 At the age of 17, he became a sailor's apprentice and, before leaving home, Mackenzie was gifted by his mother with three books; a copy of the Christian Bible in Scottish Gaelic and one volume each of Gaelic poetry by Jacobite Bard Alasdair mac Mhaighstir Alasdair and Whig Bard Duncan Ban MacIntyre.
 All three volumes influenced him greatly and most of his poetry and songs were composed at sea.

 In 1783, the year that saw the end of the American Revolution and the beginning of the Highland Clearances in Inverness-shire, he composed The Lament of the North, the only extant work of war poetry in Gaelic that takes up the Patriot rather than the Loyalist banner and which skillfully invokes the two traditional attributes of an unworthy Scottish clan chief, raising the clan's rent needlessly and spending all the money on overpriced luxuries for himself, and then lays those same qualities at the doors of both the Scottish nobility and King George III.
 In the poem, Cionneach mac Cionnich denounces the Scottish clan chiefs for becoming absentee landlords, for both rackrenting and evicting their clansmen en masse in favor of sheep farming, and of "spending their wealth uselessly", in London.
 He accuses King George III both of tyranny and of steering the ship of state into shipwreck.
 MacCionnich also argues that truth is on the side of George Washington and the Continental Army and that the Gaels would do well to emigrate from the Highlands and Islands to the United States before the King and the landlords take every farthing they have left.